Schedule Examples

 Create a Secondary On-Call Schedule

-1. Repeat the configuration steps from the primary on-call schedule set up.
+1. Repeat the configuration steps from the primary on-call schedule setup, or navigate to the primary schedule you just created and select Copy this Schedule.

 2. Adjust the user order so that it is staggered from the primary schedule.